wothke/spectrezx/README.md

 folder has been moved into the main emscripten folder (maybe not necessary) and that a command prompt has been opened within the spectrezx/emscripten sub-folder, and that the Emscripten environment vars have been set (run emsdk_env.bat).

-Running the makeEmscripten.bat will generate a JavaScript 'ZXTune' library (web_zxtune.js) including the above mentioned interface APIs.
+Running the makeEmscripten.bat will generate a JavaScript 'ZXTune' library (backend_zxtune.js).
 This lib is directly written into the web-page example in the "htdocs" sub-folder.
-(This generated lib is used from some manually written JavaScript/WebAudio code, see htdocs/sample_player.js).
-Study the example in "htdocs" for how the player is used.
+Study the example in "htdocs" for how the plugin is used.